FrankGrieger/myObjectDetector/README.md

 ### Vision and CoreML

-I downloaded a pre trained ResNet50 neural netword classifier from the [apple developer site.](https://developer.apple.com/machine-learning/models/) The model of this classifier is in Core ML format.
+I downloaded a pre trained ResNet50 neural network classifier from the [apple developer site.](https://developer.apple.com/machine-learning/models/) The model of this classifier is in Core ML format.

 The application needs an instance of the classifier to access the model.